By Andrew Mackinnon

 The ownership of the resources in the ground in Australia by the Australian federal government on behalf of Australian citizens is a separate concept from the costs of mining and extracting these resources, which cannot be avoided if these resources are going to be utilised.

-However, the Australian federal government should publicly own, control and operate all mining and extraction in Australia on behalf of Australian citizens, since the Australian federal government owns all of the resources in Australia on behalf of Australian citizens.
+However, the Australian federal government should publicly own, control and operate all mining and extraction in Australia on behalf of Australian citizens, since the Australian federal government owns all of the resources in the ground in Australia on behalf of Australian citizens.

-Privately owned mining businesses and extraction businesses in Australia are subject to export control by the Australian federal government, in relation to the resources in Australia they mine and extract, as well as sell to buyers in countries around the world, which amounts to regulation by the Australian federal government, so that it makes sense for the Australian federal government to publicly own, control and operate all mining and extraction in Australia on behalf of Australian citizens.
+Privately owned mining businesses and extraction businesses in Australia are subject to export control by the Australian federal government, in relation to the resources in the ground in Australia they mine and extract, as well as sell to buyers in other countries around the world as exports, which amounts to regulation by the Australian federal government, so that it makes sense for the Australian federal government to publicly own, control and operate all mining and extraction in Australia on behalf of Australian citizens.

 by exporting no types of the raw resources in Australia